-Alethea de Jesus, '19, said what she is most grateful for are her teachers.
+Alethea de Jesus, '19, said that her teachers are important in her academic and personal preparation for college.
 "I love my teachers because they are very supportive of me as an individual.
-When I hit learning roadblocks, my teachers know me so well that they can tailor their instruction to my individual needs.
-However, I can tell they care about me more than as just a student.
+When I hit learning roadblocks, my teachers know me so well that they can tailor their instruction to what I need.
+I can tell they care about me more than as just a student.
 They care about and know me as a person.
 It feels amazing to know that they can sense when I'm having a rough day or have a lot on my plate.
 Since I aspire to go to USC, I have a tough schedule this year with three AP courses and many co-curricular commitments.
 Their support is what helps keep me balanced academically and emotionally."

 They are Coaches